Layout Tools, Rightsized

-Little layout tools are the perfect size for furniture making
+Little layout tools are the perfect size for furniture making.

 Here’s something that I’ve learned the hard way: It’s impossible to make good, tight joinery if you begin with sloppy layout.
 A lot goes into laying out a joint well: square boards, accurate measurement, crisp layout lines, and quality layout tools that aid rather than hinder your efforts.
 I’ve found that part of what makes a layout tool a good one is its size.
 It’s easier to lay out dovetails with a 3 in. sliding bevel than with a 10 in. one, for example.
 For most furniture joints, I think, smaller is better.
 So, I’ve been picking up little layout tools over the past few years.
 I love them and they’ve made woodworking easier for me.
-Click through the pictures above to see them and read what I like about each one.
+Click the ‘Launch Gallery’ button below to see them and read what I like about each one.

 Get the Most Out of Your Combination square – Use this versatile measuring tool to layout joinery and set-up shop machines.

 Master of the Mark – Learn how to build the same marking gauge we recently gave away.